keithpe/CodingDojo/python_stack/django/full_stack_django/DojoReads/readme.md

 ### My finished project:

-### Link to a running instance of this project available online at:
+### Running instance of this project available online at:

 http://dojoreads.sumarap.com